dnwillia/SConsTests/README.md

 ```

 - Building code with fortran modules does not seem to work properly when using
   `variant_dir` and `duplicate=False`.
-You get the build error below, note the
+See SConscriptVariant2.
+You get the build
-  warning reporting that no dependency information is generated for module_two.
+  error below, note the warning reporting that no dependency information is
+  generated for module_two.

 ```
 dnwillia@comp SConsTests % scons -f SConstructVariant --warn=all